Skip to content

 Back to Blog

-high severity November 11, 2025 · scope unconfirmed
+high severity November 11, 2025 · 3 min read Unverified claim — what this is

 Hongji Metal Listed by sinobi Ransomware Group

 On November 11, 2025, Hongji Metal, a Shanghai-based manufacturer of metal components for home security systems, automotive parts, and consumer electronics, appeared on the leak site of the sinobi ransomware group.
-The company’s internal files were exfiltrated during a ransomware attack, placing any individual or family whose personal information was stored in those corporate records at risk of exposure.
+The company’s internal files were allegedly exfiltrated during a ransomware attack, placing any individual or family whose personal information was stored in those corporate records at risk of exposure.

 Public reporting indicates that Hongji Metal was listed on the sinobi leak site on November 11, 2025.
 The data consists of internal files exfiltrated during a ransomware incident.
 Hongji Metal, founded in January 2000 and headquartered in Shanghai, supplies components to the home security, automotive, consumer goods, and home electronics sectors.
 The exact number of individuals affected remains unknown, and the specific types of personal data contained in the files have not been publicly detailed.
 The ransomware group has posted the material on its dark-web leak page, a common tactic used to pressure victims.